flores/haproxyctl/README.md

     prompt: toggle interactive mode with prompt
     quit: disconnect
-    show info: report information about the running process show stat: report counters for each proxy and server show errors: report last request and response errors for each proxy show sess [id]: report the list of current sessions or dump this session get weight: report a server's current weight
+    show info: report information about the running process show stat [counter...]: report counters for each proxy and server show errors: report last request and response errors for each proxy show sess [id]: report the list of current sessions or dump this session get weight: report a server's current weight